nuords-software/nuords-proxy/doc/BUILD.md

 1. Navigate into a shipping directory.

-2. Set executable permission to "nrdproxyd":
+2. Set executable permissions to "nrdproxyd":

    ```
    chmod +x ./nrdproxyd